-Line wrap Wraps a line if it exceeds the window's width. (note that the window's width can be adjusted by dragging its right border.)
-Automatically apply rules You do not have to press the Apply Rules button.
-Apply rules for each line Applies the rule to each line separately .
+Option Description Line wrap Wraps lines if they exceed the window's width.
+Automatically apply rules Apply rules automatically when the input text changes.
+You do not have to press the Apply Rules button after changing the input text.
+Apply rules for each line Applies the rules to each line separately .